Dr-Solar/Re-learning_C_programming/Day_2.md

 Okay lets jump onto main topic today i learned more about functions and loops, with that information I'm trying to get the sum of first ten natural numbers .
 Though this might sound simple but for me it was a new experience.The loop i used was "goto" loop and also if condition as well.

+Also im adding print function after every functional line just to get the flow of the code so i can easily debugg any problems in my code .

+Thank you